Update 1: On Sept. 19, 2022, this research roundup about mpox was updated with a new study added under the “Additional research” subhead.

 David Philpott; et al. CDC’s Morbidity and Mortality Weekly Report, August 2022.

-The report describes the characteristics of 1,195 human monkeypox case reports in the U.S. between May 17, when the first U.S. case related to the 2022 outbreak was identified, and July 22.
+The report describes the characteristics of 1,195 human mpox case reports in the U.S. between May 17, when the first U.S. case related to the 2022 outbreak was identified, and July 22.
 Of those, 99% were men and 94% reported male-to-male sexual or intimate contact during the three weeks before symptoms began.
-About 41% were white, 28% were Hispanic or Latino, 26% were Black and 5% Asian.
-Genital rash, although reported in fewer than half of cases, was common; 36% of persons developed rash in four or more body regions, the authors report.
+About 41% were white, 28% were Hispanic or Latino, 26% were Black and 5% were Asian.
+Genital rash, although reported in fewer than half of cases, was common; 36% of persons developed a rash in four or more body regions, the authors report.
 About 41% of patients were living with HIV.

 “A substantial proportion of monkeypox cases have been reported among persons with HIV infection, and efforts are underway to characterize monkeypox clinical outcomes among these persons,” the authors write.
 “Clinicians and health officials implementing monkeypox education, testing, and prevention efforts should also incorporate recommended interventions for other conditions occurring among gay and bisexual men, including HIV infection, sexually transmitted infections, substance use, and viral hepatitis.”